IgniteUI/indigo-design-docfx/en/components/progress.md

 ## Styling

-The Progress comes with styling flexibility through the various options for its text - like color, weight, and position, as well as changing the colors of Progress, Base, Stripes, Fill, and Track where applicable.
+The Progress component offers a high degree of styling flexibility, with various options for customizing the text color, weight, and position.
+Additionally, the colors of the Progress, Base, Stripes, Fill, and Track can be adjusted as needed, allowing for seamless integration into any design scheme.

 <img class="responsive-img" src="../images/progress_striped.png" srcset="../images/progress_striped@2x.png 2x" />
 <img class="responsive-img" src="../images/progress_clear.png" srcset="../images/progress_clear@2x.png 2x" />